200 rabbits were seized from Ms. Debe Bell, a Colorado show and livestock rabbit breeder, on July

 But, what REALLY happened?

-An anonymous, paid ($2,000!!)
-Crime Stoppers tip led the Animal Control Officer to Ms. Bell, a breeder of show and livestock rabbits.
-The officer, followed by a bevy of reporters schooled by the House Rabbit Society, described horrific conditions, including multiple dead rabbits.
+An anonymous Crime Stoppers tip (for which $2,000 was paid; this screams conflict of interest, or malicious intent by the tipster) led the Animal Control Officer to Ms. Bell, a breeder of show and livestock rabbits.
+The officer, followed by a bevy of TV reporters schooled by the House Rabbit Society, described the horrific conditions on air, including multiple dead rabbits on the premises.

 The case made no sense, so in the dubious hope that a lack of education was at the heart of the matter, we wrote a letter to the sheriff of Jefferson County in Colorado.
 The main points of that letter are included below.